corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/api-crypto.md

 * `SecureHash` is a cryptographically secure hash value, computed by a specified digest algorithm.
 * `SignatureSpec` is a digital signature scheme.

+For more information about this package, see the documentation for the package in the <a href="../../../../../../api-ref/corda/{{<version-num>}}/net/corda/v5/crypto/package-summary.html" target=" blank">Java API documentation</a>.

 ## Implementing Signature Schemes

 Corda supports the following `SignatureSpec`s (signature schemes) for creating the following objects: